gromacs/gromacs/docs/install-guide/index.rst

 * that you build FFTW from the source code.

 If you build FFTW from source yourself, get the most recent version and follow the `FFTW installation guide`_.
-Note that we have recently contributed new SIMD optimization for several extra platforms to FFTW, which will appear in FFTW-3.3.5 (for now it is available in the FFTW repository on github, or you can find a very unofficial prerelease version at ftp://ftp.gromacs.org/pub/contrib ).
-Choose the precision for FFTW (i.e. single/float vs. double) to match whether you will later use mixed or double precision for
-|Gromacs|.
-There is no need to compile FFTW with
-threading or MPI support, but it does no harm.
+Choose the precision for FFTW (i.e. single/float vs. double) to match whether you will later use mixed or double precision for |Gromacs|.
+There is no need to compile FFTW with threading or MPI support, but it does no harm.
 On x86 hardware, compile with *both* ``--enable-sse2`` and ``--enable-avx`` for FFTW-3.3.4 and earlier.
-As of FFTW-3.3.5 you should also add ``--enable-avx2``.
+From FFTW-3.3.5, you should also add ``--enable-avx2`` also.
+On Intel chipsets supporting 512-wide AVX, including KNL, add ``--enable-avx512`` also.
 FFTW will create a fat library with codelets for all different instruction sets, and pick the fastest supported one at runtime.
-On IBM Power8, you definitely want the upcoming FFTW-3.3.5 and to compile it with ``--enable-vsx`` for SIMD support.
+On IBM Power8, you definitely want FFTW-3.3.5 and to compile it with ``--enable-vsx`` for SIMD support.
 If you are using a Cray, there is a special modified (commercial) version of FFTs using the FFTW interface which can be slightly faster.

 Using MKL
 ^^^^^^^^^